AlainCouthures/declarative4all/README.md

-Full forms dev environment for mobile phones based on DOM, XPath and XForms
+Full Javascript dev environment for web applications based on DOM, XPath/XQuery and XForms